What is a special guardianship order (SGO)?

 • Any guardian of the child;

-• An individual in whose favour a Residence or Child Arrangements order is in force;
+• An individual who currently has a Residence or Child Arrangements Order;

-The Court can also make a SGO with respect to a child within any family proceedings when it is appropriate to do so.
+The Court can also make a SGO with respect to a child within any family proceedings when it is appropriate to do so and in the best interest of the child.

 What is the difference between a Special Guardianship Order and a Child Arrangements Order?